Leonardo-Boss/suckless-site/suckless.org/hacking/index.md

 There are two types of patches: The ones that fit to your personal taste and the ones you think should be included in mainline.

-1. For patches that fit your personal taste and you want to show the community, please follow the instructions on the [wiki](//suckless.org/wiki) page on how to edit the pages you see here.
+1. For patches that fit your personal taste and you want to share with the community, please follow the instructions on the [wiki](//suckless.org/wiki) page on how to edit the pages you see here.

 2. For patches that should be included in mainline see the [community](//suckless.org/community) page and the hackers@ mailing list.